 All documents sent to us for Annual Administration such as Bank Statements, Trust Deed, invoices, and other financial statements will be returned to you after the work is complete.

 Yes.
 We normally supply your copy of the documents in printed form.
-We charge and administration fee of $150 to supply the electronic copy.
 If you prefer to receive only an electronic copy of your completed documents, please contact us, as we will supply the electronic copy only, with no additional charge.

 The Superannuation Product Identification Number (SPIN) was previously used for surcharge reporting processes; however, the superannuation surcharge was abolished on 1 July 2005 so a SPIN should no longer be necessary for new funds.